yassingamalz/wasla-custom/readme.md

 - **Corrected**: Ensured CSS rules only apply to mobile devices

 **Status**: ✅ **COMPLETED** - Mobile users now see streamlined sidebar with only essential content while desktop users retain full sidebar functionality.

+### ✅ **Mobile Layout Horizontal Overflow**
+**Problem**: Small white line visible on the right side of mobile screens across Homepage, Contact Page, and Blog Page, creating visual inconsistency and indicating horizontal overflow issues.

+**Root Cause**: HTML and body elements allowed horizontal scrolling, and some page sections were wider than the viewport, causing content to extend beyond the screen width on mobile devices.

+**Solution**:
+- Applied overflow-x: hidden to both html and body elements
+- Set max-width: 100% on body and html to prevent content from exceeding viewport
+- Added overflow-x: hidden to .site-content and #content containers
+- Set max-width: 100vw on content containers for viewport constraint

+**Technical Details**:
+- CSS implementation in wasla-header-footer.css
+- Global overflow prevention on html/body elements
+- Content container constraints with 100vw max-width
+- Maintains responsive padding while preventing horizontal scroll
+- No JavaScript required, pure CSS solution

+**Status**: ✅ **COMPLETED** - Mobile layout now displays without horizontal overflow or white lines on all pages.

 ---